dualcube/moowoodle/readme.txt

 ### MooWoodle - WordPress and Moodle Integration Bridge for Creating and Selling Online Courses ###

-MooWoodle is the ultimate Moodle-WooCommerce bridge, allowing you to sell your Moodle courses directly on your WordPress site.
-Enjoy effortless course synchronization and automatic user enrollment for a smooth and integrated experience.
+MooWoodle is the perfect Moodle-WooCommerce integration solution, enabling you to seamlessly sell Moodle courses directly on your WordPress website.
+Experience easy course synchronization and automated user enrollment for a streamlined and cohesive e-learning platform.

 [youtube https://www.youtube.com/watch?v=fL7wPVYopTU]